HyagoOliveira/AwaitableCoroutines/README.md

 ## Summary

-Currently, Unity **does not support** a proper way to run **async/await code**.
+Currently, Unity **does not support** a proper way to run **async/await** code without using **Coroutines**.

-This will change in the next [Unity .NET big update](https://blog.unity.com/technology/unity-and-net-whats-next#:~:text=Editor%20during%202024.-,Modernizing%20the%20Unity%20runtime,-.NET%20Standard%202.1) where asynchronous programing will improve significantly.
+This will change in the next [big update for the Unity .NET](https://blog.unity.com/technology/unity-and-net-whats-next#:~:text=Editor%20during%202024.-,Modernizing%20the%20Unity%20runtime,-.NET%20Standard%202.1) where asynchronous programing will improve significantly. <br/>
 Until there, **this package provides a simple way to execute asynchronous code**.
 Use it until Unity provides the official solution.

 ## How To Use